 What are the best Historic Sites in Russia?

-St Basil’s Cathedral is a strikingly ornate red brick building bordering Moscow’s Red Square and crowned with several vividly coloured domes, which bear a striking resemblance in shape to flames licking at the sky.
+St Basil’s Cathedral is a strikingly ornate red brick building bordering Moscow’s Red Square.
+Crowned with several vividly coloured domes, the cathedral bears a striking resemblance in shape to flames licking at the sky.

 The Church of the Saviour on Spilled Blood is one of St Petersburg’s most impressive churches.
-With multicolored onion domes reminiscent of St Basil’s Cathedral in Moscow, the Church of the Saviour on Spilled Blood is a breathtaking sight both outside and within its ornately decorated walls.
+With multicoloured onion domes reminiscent of St Basil’s Cathedral in Moscow, the Church of the Saviour on Spilled Blood is a breath-taking sight both outside and within its ornately decorated walls.

-The church has had a varied history, from its original consecration and veneration to being looted and damaged in the aftermath of the Russian Revolution and being used as a storage facility for the deceased during the Second World War and as a potato storage facility afterwards.
+The church has had a varied history, from its original consecration and veneration to being looted and damaged in the aftermath of the Russian Revolution and being used as a storage facility for the deceased during the Second World War, and later as a potato storage facility.
 It was only in the 1970s that the church was reopened and in 1997, after 27 years of renovation, that it was returned to its former glory.